 Can I operate a vehicle while under the influence of marijuana in California?

 Varying rules apply in different situations with regard to driving under the influence of marijuana in California.
-As of a January 2017 article, it is still illegal to drive under the influence, but you can transport marijuana in a vehicle as long as the container is sealed and has not been open or used while driving.
-Similar to ‘open container’ rules with regard to alcohol, you can still be penalized by fine for driving with marijuana that isn’t properly sealed.
+As of January 2017, it is still illegal to drive under the influence, but you can transport marijuana in a vehicle as long as the container is sealed and has not been open or used while driving.
+Similar to ‘open container’ rules in regards to alcohol, you can still be penalized by fine for driving with marijuana that isn’t properly sealed.

 How do I get a medical marijuana card in California?

-Currently, the easiest way to obtain a medical marijuana card, also known as a doctor’s recommendation (doctors cannot legally prescribe marijuana since it is still illegal at the federal level), is by completing an online evaluation and purchasing the letter and card.
+Currently, the easiest way to obtain a medical marijuana card, also known as a doctor’s recommendation is by completing an online evaluation and purchasing the letter and card.
 Legally, this is all that is required to purchase cannabis from a dispensary.
 You will, however, need to renew your recommendation annually.

 Can I use marijuana in public in California?